lodebosmans/apt_edge_service/README.md

 # Advanced Programming topics
-## _"By far the greatest, most scalable and performant backend architecture.
+## _"By far the greatest, most scalable and performant backend architecture in the history of Thomas More 4WT application development.
 Ever."_

 In this _fabulous_ project we developed a Java backend architecture to support a Flutter frontend application.
 The architecture includes:
 - Three microservices